copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Wishing for "leather armor" will give the player a leather light armor (its equivalent from vanilla).
+- Pets are referred to with their correct gender pronoun if they have one, rather than "it".

 ### Architectural changes